Operational Data Graphics: A Visualization System for Infrastructure Teams

 Light/Dark Mode Theming

-All 50+ CSS custom properties update on toggle.
-Vega chart specs are re-rendered with updated color values.
-The system auto-detects OS preference on first load, saves the user's explicit choice to localStorage, and listens for OS theme changes in real time—only overriding the saved preference if none exists.
+All 50+ CSS custom properties update on toggle; Vega specs re-render with updated colors.
+The system auto-detects OS preference on first load, saves explicit choices to localStorage, and listens for OS changes—only applying them when no saved preference exists.

 Theme UX flow